Weaving into sustainability

 We use outdoor camp showers and toilets.

 157 kms from Budapest, 13 kms from the Balaton Lake.

 Will be arranged individually and reimbursed by Szatyor Association.
-Your host organisation will arrange your transportation from the stations/airport to the site.
+Your host organisation will give you instructions how to get to the site.

 Are covered by the European Solidarity Corps program up to 275 Euros.